D I G I T A L C E R A M I C S

 Her latest project involes 3D printing models for producing her plaster moulds, which allows her to design more freely producing more detailed works much more quickly.
 She has also developed an entirely new method of mould making which has been critically acclaimed within the 3D printing industry.
 Using 3D printed moulds designed around the finished product 3D model she can produce multiple plaster moulds for casting.
 Thereby creating a mass production line for moulds solving timing concerns, accomodating for complex designs and a need for multiples of a single mould for varied slip coloured castings.

 Jade was awarded a QEST Scholarship in Spring 2015 for her Masters studies, The QEST Rumi Foundation Scholarship has allowed her to pay off her remainder of her tuition fees.
-She is currently working on several commissions while producing and selling her work across the UK and Germany.
+She is currently working on several commissions while producing and selling her work across the UK and Europe.